mrousavy/BmpPwd/README.md

 ## Using the default AES Cipher (Rijndael)

 > Note: On .NET Core and .NET Standard the Rijndael Implementation uses a key block-size of `128` bytes.
 On .NET Framework `256` bytes are used.
-See: [Cipher.cs](BmpPwd/Cipher.cs#L15)
+For compatibility reasons, BmpPwd uses `128` bytes on all platforms.
+See: [Cipher.cs](BmpPwd/Cipher.cs#L15).
+Use `BmpPwd.Encrypt` and supply a custom `Cipher()` instance with a custom `keysize` parameter.

 ### Encrypt a string
    * C#: